longhorn/longhorn/enhancements/20220428-storage-network-through-grpc-proxy.md

 - Introduce a new gRPC server in Instance Manager.

-- Keep re-usable connections between Manager and Instance Managers.
+- Keep reusable connections between Manager and Instance Managers.

 - Allow Manager to fall back to engine binary call when communicating with old Instance Manager.